 If significant welfare concerns are raised then the breeding strategy is modified to avoid the generation of homozygous mice and heterozygous mice are phenotyped instead.

 In addition to this early assessment, ongoing monitoring is carried out throughout the lifetime of the colony.
-Should the animals present a welfare concern, either an intervention is made in the form of the Alternate Mouse Pipeline or, when applicable, remedial action is taken within husbandry (e.g. long water spouts or food on cage base) or within experimental procedures (e.g. an alternate anesthetic is used or tests are dropped).
-The Alternate Mouse Pipeline is an adapted phenotyping pipeline with age and protocols altered to manage the welfare of the line.
-The community is currently in the process of defining the Alternate Mouse Pipeline within IMPReSS, which will allow the data to be captured and disseminated in the future.
+Should the animals present a welfare concern, either an intervention is made in the form of the Alternative Pipeline or, when applicable, remedial action is taken within husbandry (e.g. long water spouts or food on cage base) or within experimental procedures (e.g. an alternate anaesthetic is used or tests are dropped).
+The Alternative Pipeline has been implemented on IMPReSS and allows the capture of data at a time point that deviates from the standard pipeline.
+A Welfare procedure has also been implemented which allows the recording of welfare issues identified for the animals.

 These two complementary approaches allow us to maximise the value of information extracted from the lines while minimising welfare issues.
 If the mice or cryopreserved sperm are requested by the community, the welfare concerns are documented in a report (e.g. to the Genetically Altered (GA) passport) when ordered from the mouse repositories.

-As a high throughput project, the sample size is relatively low with a target number of knockout animals being processed of 14 (7 per sex).
+As a high throughput project, the sample size is relatively low with a target number of knockout animals being processed of 14 (7 per sex) for the Early Adult pipeline.
 This target was agreed upon after a community-wide debate involving statisticians, biologists and project managers to find a number that would consume the fewest possible resources while still achieving the goal of detecting phenotype abnormalities in a strain.
 At times, practical factors such as viability issues or difficulty administering a test might limit the number of animals it is possible to test.
 As such, each time data are shown, the number of animals phenotyped per sex per genotype is listed with the graphical visualisation of the data.

 In a high throughput environment, replication of individual lines is not cost effective.
-Instead, multiple IMPC centres are generating and characterising the same six reference knockout lines that will present a wide range of phenotypes based on previously published research.
-The characterisation is ongoing.
+Instead, multiple IMPC centres generated and characterised the same six reference knockout lines (Nxn, Rnf10, Ap4e1, Prkab1, Dnase1l2, Dbn1) which were known to present a wide range of phenotypes based on previously published research.

 For our full list of ARRIVE Guidelines, please click here